OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 1. Sign into [Power Automate](https://make.powerautomate.com/create) and create a new **Instant cloud flow**.
 1. Choose **Manually trigger a flow** and select **Create**.
-1. Add a **New step** to track the current row being read and written.
-Make a new **Initialize variable** action with the following values.
+1. Create a variable to track the current row being read and written.
+In the flow builder, select the **+** button and **Add an action**.
+Select the **Initialize variable** action and give it the following values.
     * **Name**: currentRow
     * **Type**: Integer
     * **Value**: 0

     :::image type="content" source="../../images/write-large-dataset-1.png" alt-text="The completed 'Initialize variable' step for the 'currentRow'.":::

-1. Add a **New step** to set the number of rows to be read in a single batch.
+1. Add an action to set the number of rows to be read in a single batch.
 Depending on the number of columns, this may need to be smaller to avoid the data transfer limits.
 Make a new **Initialize variable** action with the following values.
     * **Name**: batchSize
     * **Type**: Integer
     * **Value**: 10000